NMFS-RADFish/radfish/docs/about/contribute.md

 ## 2. Report Bugs

-If you encounter any bugs, glitches, or unexpected behavior while using our software, we encourage you to report them.
+If you encounter any bugs, glitches, or unexpected behavior while using RADFish, we encourage you to report them.

 ### How to Report a Bug

 1. Search through the [existing issues](link to issues page) to ensure the bug hasn’t already been reported.
-2. If it's a new bug, create a new issue using our Bug Report Template.
+2. If it's a new bug, create a new issue using our Bug Report Template (below).
-3. Provide as much detail as possible, including the steps to reproduce the bug, the version of the software, and any error messages.
+3. Provide as much detail as possible, including the steps to reproduce the bug, the version of RADFish, and any error messages.

 ### Template Bug Report